nens/nens-meta/doc/tools.md

 Pre-commit runs everything from ruff to spaces-at-the-end-of-lines checkers to yaml/toml syntax checkers.
 The configuration happens in [.pre-commit-config.yaml](./config-files.md#pre-commit-configyaml).

+# Ansible-lint

+When an `ansible/` dir is found, [ansible-lint](https://ansible.readthedocs.io/projects/lint) is added to the pre-commit config.

+See [](config-files.md#requirementsyml) for necessary configuration.

 ## Github actions

 In the `main/master` branch and in pull requests, a `nens-meta` github action is automatically run.
 What gets tested/checked there is is the same as what should be done if you just run `tox` locally.